Liouville hypersurfaces and connect sum cobordisms: Applications of Theorem

-In this section we construct some high-dimensional Liouville domains which do not admit Stein structures.
-The examples below serve to illustrate that, in general, the cobordism described in Theorem \ref{Thm:Cobordism} is not Stein.
+In this section we construct high-dimensional Liouville domains which do not admit Weinstein structures.
+The examples below serve to illustrate that the cobordism described in Theorem \ref{Thm:Cobordism} is not always Weinstein.

-Note that by Theorem \ref{Thm:WHandle}, a connected Stein domain $\Sdom$ of dimension greater than 2 must have connected boundary.
-The first examples of connected 4-dimensional Liouville domains whose boundaries are disconnected (and therefore, are not Stein) were discovered by McDuff in \cite{McDuff}.
-The examples were obtained by modifying the contact form $-\lambda_{can}$ on the unit cotangent disk bundle $\disk^{*}S_{g}$ of a closed, oriented, genus $g>1$ surface away from a neighborhood $N(S_{g})$ of its zero section, creating a Liouville 1-form on $[-1,1]\times S^{*}S_{g}\cong \disk^{*}S_{g}\setminus \text{Int}(N(S_{g}))$.
-In \cite{Geiges:Disconnected}, Geiges generalized this construction, listing a set of conditions associated to a fixed odd-dimensional manifold $M$ which guarantee the existence of a Liouville 1-form on the product $[-1,1]\times M$ and providing examples in the case $\mbox{dim}(M)=5$.
-Examples of Liouville 1-forms of manifolds of the form $[-1,1]\times M$ -- with $\mbox{dim}(M)$ being an arbitrary positive odd integer -- are described by Massot-Niederkr\"{u}ger-Wendl in \cite[Theorem C]{MNW12}.
+By Theorem \ref{Thm:WHandle}, a connected Weinstein domain $\Sdom$ of dimension greater than 2 must have connected boundary.
+The first examples of connected 4-dimensional Liouville domains whose boundaries are disconnected (and therefore, are not Weinstein) were discovered by McDuff \cite{McDuff}.
+The examples were obtained by modifying the contact form $-\lambda_{can}$ on the unit cotangent disk bundle $\disk^{*}S_{g}$ of a closed, oriented, genus $g>1$ surface away from a neighborhood $N(S_{g})$ of its zero section, creating a Liouville 1-form on $[-1,1]\times S^{*}S_{g}\cong \disk^{*}S_{g}\setminus \Int(N(S_{g}))$.
+In \cite{Geiges:Disconnected}, Geiges generalized this construction, listing a set of conditions associated to a fixed odd-dimensional manifold $M$ which guarantee the existence of a Liouville 1-form on the product $[-1,1]\times M$ and providing examples in the case $\dim (M)=5$.
+Examples of Liouville 1-forms of manifolds of the form $[-1,1]\times M$ -- with $\dim (M)$ an arbitrary positive odd integer -- are described by Massot, Niederkr\"{u}ger, and Wendl in \cite[Theorem C]{MNW12}.

 The cobordism associated to a Liouville connect sum, performed on the convex boundary of a symplectic cobordism $(W,\omega)$, either preserves or decreases the number of convex boundary components of $(W,\omega)$.
-To establish that certain cobordisms constructed using Theorem \ref{Thm:Cobordism} are not Stein, we can use singular homology instead of numbers of boundary components.
+To establish that certain cobordisms constructed using Theorem \ref{Thm:Cobordism} are not Weinstein, we can use singular homology instead of numbers of boundary components.

-\begin{lemma} Suppose that $\Ldom$ is a connected $(2n+2)$-dimensional, Stein-type cobordism with concave boundary $\Mxi$.
+\begin{lemma} Suppose that $\Ldom$ is a connected $(2n+2)$-dimensional, Weinstein cobordism with concave boundary $\Mxi$.
 Then the inclusion map of $M$ into $W$ induces isomorphisms